Brahma-fi/vault-eth-signer/README.md

 ### List Existing Key-managers
 The list command only returns the service name that owned the key-manager.
-To return the private keys, use the `/export/key-managers/:serviceName` endpoint.

 Using Vault CLI:
 ```sh